ChalmersGU-data-structure-courses/lab-system/README.md

 ControlPath /tmp/%r@%h:%p
 ```

-Before running the lab script, execute the following command and leave it running until you are finished:
+Before running the lab scripts, execute the following command and leave it running until you are finished:

 ```ssh -MNT git@github.com```